ZeroDay0101/MicroBloggingRestAPI/README.md

 Public key should be in X509 format and Private key should be in PKCS8 with headers just like in example files.

+To make this api work, expose database in cofigured default url jdbc:mysql://localhost:3306/SocialMedia or change it to yours in application.properties